Train Once, Reuse Everywhere: Generalizable Implicit In-Context Learning by Routing Attention

-\textit{``Can we identify a \textbf{universal} latent pattern that supports implicit ICL in LLMs, thus \textbf{fundamentally} going beyond existing paradigms by allowing seamless generalization across diverse ICL scenarios?''}
+\textit{``Can we identify a \textbf{universal} latent pattern that supports implicit ICL in LLMs, thus \textbf{fundamentally} going beyond existing paradigms by allowing seamless generalization across broader scenarios that require ICL?''}

-To examine if there exists a generalizable cross-task ICL pattern, we take explicit multi-task ICL as an empirical probe, which incorporates ICDs from diverse, potentially out-of-domain (OOD) tasks to support those lacking their own labeled examples.
+To examine if there exists a generalizable cross-task ICL pattern, we take explicit multi-task ICL as an empirical probe, which incorporates ICDs from diverse, potentially out-of-domain (OOD) tasks to support those lacking their own labeled samples.
 This setting provides a unique lens in that it can sometimes outperform zero-shot prompting and few-shot baselines from single source tasks, but can also yield worse results (Fig~\ref{fig:crossicl}).
-This indicates that ICDs from different tasks may embed a latent cross-task patterns reside within the LLMs, encoding the ICL ability itself and driving performance improvements.
+These results suggest that ICL transcends ICD semantics: latent cross-task patterns reside within the LLMs, encoding the ICL ability itself and driving performance improvements.
 However, explicit prompting can introduce noise that obscures these patterns, preventing their stable exploitation.

 Motivated by this, we move deeper than additive residual vectors to investigate the attention space to identify and leverage the cross-domain ICL pattern.
 We formally analyze how such patterns can be decomposed and embedded directly into attention logits during zero-shot inference, a strategy which we term \emph{attention routing}.
 Building on this, we propose \textbf{In-Context Routing (ICR)}, which extracts the cross-task ICL pattern and employs a router to synthesize it as a low-rank weighted composition, guiding attention computation in a task-adaptive manner.